-I think of myself more as a self-love or self-worth coach than as a money coach.
+I think of myself more as a self-love coach than as a money coach.
 I help my clients see their value, so they come to believe they are worthy of more.
 Sure, I also teach them to make spending plans and how to get out of debt and save.
 More importantly, I help them to see that by taking care of their money they can better take care of themselves and the people they love.

 Self-love?
 What does that have to do with managing money and financial success, you may ask?

-Everything stems and gets created from the way we love and accept ourselves.
+Everything stems from and gets created from the way we love and accept ourselves.
 My own personal journey has been to accept who I am no matter how fat, thin, in debt or prosperous I am.
 To be able to look at myself in the mirror and see myself flaws and all and be able to say that I love who I am.
 No matter what others might say.
 It has been a fulfilling although challenging and difficult road to travel at times, but definitely worth it.

 When we love ourselves, we believe we deserve to have the best.
 We aren’t as willing to compromise in our jobs and lives.
 We aren’t afraid to ask for what we want, and we experience a level of self-confidence that allows us to demand to be well paid and treated with respect and kindness.
 That also influences the way we take care of our money.
 When we manage our money well, we feel worthy of having more of it.
 We trust ourselves not to squander it.

 When I began my journey as a business coach and professor of entrepreneurship ten years ago, I was excited about the idea of helping fellow creatives learn the skills they would need to help them prosper doing what they loved.
 Being that I’ve had a gift for marketing and had been able to prosper in my own business it was a natural next step for me to take after having made my living as an artist for over 20 years.